diegoHurtadoG/Easy-Negocios/README.md

 # Easy-Negocios
 Mobile App to manage small businesses.
 Work in progress.

-For testing, first open XAMPP and turn on apache, so the SQL Database turns on.
+For testing, first turn on the SQL port.
+Then setup the db credentials at the env file to open a connection.
 Then open a cmd at "Easy-Negocios-App/backend/" and type
 ```
 npm run dev